Colombia, Nuevo León: History

 It was founded on the Nuevo León-Texas border to compete with the neighboring Mexican states of Coahuila and Tamaulipas in the import-export market.
-One year after its founding the Colombia-Solidarity International Bridge, (the 4th most important border crossing in the American - Mexican border) was opened.
+One year after its founding the Laredo–Colombia Solidarity International Bridge was opened.
 Colombia was named in honor of Christopher Columbus, since it was founded 500 years after he first came into contact with the Americas.